 As tough as she was on anybody doing business with her, she was tough on herself as well.
 She personally supervised hand picking and sorting of the best grapes from their steep Spring Mountain.
 Newton winery workers were only allowed to pick ripe fruit, that she clearly marked.
 Which meant up to four or five passes through the vineyard during harvest.

 As Ms. Newton explained her winemaking approach, I wasn’t the only one fascinated by her.
 She undoubtedly captured everybody’s attention.
-Her true passion for her work corresponded with the respect, she demanded when tasting her wine.
+Her true passion for her work corresponded with respect, she demanded when tasting her wine.
 “Don’t just drink it like that!” she noticed somebody, who didn’t wait any longer and started to drink on his own.
 “That’s not how you taste wine.
-That’s like you were getting ready for 3 hours to go on a date, and than you just saw your love for 3 seconds passing by in the bus…”
+That’s like you were getting ready for 3 hours to go on a date, and then you just saw your love for 3 seconds passing by in the bus…”

 Newton Chardonnay Red label

-Newton Unfiltered Chardonnay (some highest rated Chard from Napa)
+Newton Unfiltered Chardonnay (some highest-rated Chard from Napa)

-Newton The Puzzle (wine made from hand selected fruit from 112 separate wine blocks)
+Newton The Puzzle (wine made from hand-selected fruit from 112 separate wine blocks)

 Newton Cabernet Sauvignon